jensv/2018-08-27-llnl_pandas/_episodes/02-starting-with-data.md

 ---

-## About Libraries
-A library in Python contains a set of tools (called functions) that perform tasks on our data.
-Importing a library is like getting a piece of lab equipment out of a storage locker and setting it up on the bench for use in a project.
-Once a library is set up, it can be used or called to perform many tasks.

 ## Pandas in Python
 One of the best options for working with tabular data in Python is to use the